The College Monk

 Application fees for APA-COA accreditation

-The appropriate fee must be paid by the programs when they apply to apply for accreditation.
+The appropriate fee must be paid by the programs when they submit the application to apply for accreditation.
 Following is the fee schedule effective for applications/self-studies submitted on or after Jan.
 1, 2017.

 Full Accreditation Status